Space Foundation Press Releases

 Prizes and Exposure

-- All winners receive a prize, ribbon, astronaut autograph and a certificate
+- All winners receive an art kit, Eagle Eyes® sunglasses, ribbon and a certificate

 - Winning artwork will later be displayed at the Space Foundation World Headquarters and Discovery Center, located in Colorado Springs, Colorado, USA

 - All winners receive international exposure – digital images of past winners’ artwork have been sent to the International Space Station

 All artwork will be submitted electronically at Art.SpaceFoundation.org by a teacher, parent or legal guardian, 18 years or older.
 For general contest questions, contact the Space Foundation at [email protected].
 Due to the high volume of entries and limited resources, we are unable to contact each participant regarding contest status and winners.
 Please watch Art.SpaceFoundation.org for details and announcements.

 The origin of Eagle Eyes® began at NASA’s Jet Propulsion Laboratory where scientists developed ground-breaking technology that would protect human eyesight from the harmful effects of solar radiation light.
 NASA researchers first looked to nature for a solution – in particular, by studying how eagles and hawks can distinguish their prey from their surroundings with utmost precision.